ton-community/ton-docs/docs/develop/tact/smart-contracts/tact-wallet.md

 #### Wallet init

-Next, the init() function define first state of our smart contract for deploying process.
-To deploy our wallet contract we will store public key and id in its store.
+The `init()` function define first state of our smart contract for deploying process.
+To deploy our wallet contract we will keep public key and id in its store.
 Usually, public keypair - public and secret keys computes locally on device which initiate deployment.
-Secret key stores locally for future approving transaction of owner, and public key sent as argument in init() function.
+Secret key stores locally for future signing transaction of owner, and public key sent as argument in `init()` function.
 Wallet ID, according to definition of field allows to create several(up to uin64) wallets based on same keypair.

 ```java title="tact-wallet/sources/wallet.tact"